kristinemlarson/gnssrefl/docs/pages/shortcourse_2023_web.md

 - demonstrate and discuss gnssrefl use in practical sessions on snow accumulation, soil moisture and water levels.
 - provide guidance on GNSS-IR site location selection, use of low-cost sensors and contributing to open-source scientific software.

-**Participants successfully completing this short course will:**

-- understand the accuracy/precision and strengths/weaknesses of the GNSS-IR technique
-- be able to use the gnssrefl software.
-- understand what factors make for a good GNSS-IR site
-- know how to contribute to open-science software.

 ## Calendar